Master's Programs

 The joint field of economics and computation has recently emerged from two converging intellectual needs, which has created the opportunity for a truly interdisciplinary program. in the short time since the program's founding, MSEC graduates have gone on to research jobs or PhD programs in CS, economics, finance, government, and business.
 Reflecting this strong interdisciplinary relationship, Duke University ranks 11th among institutions in economics and computation actively engaging in research from 2000-2020, according to CSRankings.org.

 MSEC is a course-only MS, which requires 30 hours of course credits (10 courses), one of which must be a capstone course.
-The exam is administered by a three-person committee appointed by the Directors of Graduate Studies for the 2 disciplines; students choose whether to be examined in the Computer Science department or in Economics, and the committee has a majority of members from the department chosen.
+The exam is administered by a three-person committee appointed by the Directors of Graduate Studies for the 2 disciplines.
 The exam is based on a portfolio, composed of research papers, project reports, presentations and other professional documents produced during the course of the MS.

 What you should know before applying: